 For me, I still prefer discovering and building a custom collection of feeds and am busy trying out the newer breed of RSS readers that combines many of the social behaviors that Reader simply ignored.

 Tools like Netvibes (Okay this is an oldie, but it’s kept up) present feeds in a dashboard style and add paid features such as alerts, curation, monitoring and analytics to your reading.
-With a little work you can turn NetVibes into a a full blown listening station for most of your social networking.
+With a little work you can turn NetVibes into a full blown listening station for most of your social networking.

 Feedly, another popular alternative, combines bookmarking with feed reading and sharing.